trade-copilot/ape-ai-docs/Features/Personas/choosing.md

 A: One at a time, but you can switch based on what you're working on.

 **Q: Which persona do most users choose?**
 A: Beginners: Sage.
-Part-timers: Maverick.
-Full-time traders: Blitz.
+Part‑time/balanced traders: Money.
+Active momentum traders: Maverick.
+Blitz is best for experienced day traders.

 **Q: Does it cost extra to switch?**
 A: No!
 All personas are included in your subscription.